-SSC CHSL Tier-II exam for the posts under a combined higher secondary level is scheduled to be conducted on 29th September 2019.
+SSC CHSL Tier-II exam for the posts under a combined higher secondary level is earlier scheduled to be conducted on 28th June 2020 but now due to pandemic, the exam is now scheduled on 14th February 2021.
 Candidates will be required to appear for the descriptive paper of 100 marks.
 To help the aspirants in writing the paper & score well, we are providing the tips for SSC CHSL descriptive paper along with the correct format.
 Check out the post below for all details regarding the SSC CHSL Tier 2 paper.

 SSC CHSL Tier-2: Tips and Strategy

 SSC CHSL Tier-II is an offline Pen Paper-based exam carrying a weightage of 100 marks with a 1-hour duration.
 The choice will be there between English Language and Hindi Language.
 Candidates can write the paper in either English or Hindi language as per their convenience.

 Having said of Descriptive Exam, let’s discuss the key points regarding this exam: